Joarnixon/matrix-desummation/README.md

 # This project is a small experiment
-### It does not aim to provide a new theorem or strict proof, but anyway it's an interesting idea.
+### Which after some research came up to be a view from another perspective on SVD and NMF.

-### Sometimes inspiration for a problem can come from looking at it from another perspective or even from a completely different field of research.
+### Sometimes inspiration for a problem can come from looking at it from another perspective or even from a completely different field of research, so I would recommend you to take a glance at what research I did.

 ### All instructions, math and code can be found in presentation.ipynb.
 Open it in github or clone the repository

-# What is desummation?
+# What I mean by desummation?

 By that, I mean representing a given matrix A as a sum of matrices $\cdot B_i$ with corresponding weights or coefficients $\cdot w_i$.